 Jesus' payment for sins was not enough for the sins we did today.
-If one thinks he can lose his salvation, then he implies that Jesus' payment on the cross was not sufficient payment to cover his sins.
+If one thinks they can lose their salvation, then they imply that Jesus' payment on the cross was not sufficient payment to cover their sins.
 If that were the case, there would be no hope for anyone to be saved, as all are sinners (Rom.
 3:23).
 Even after salvation, we still sin; although we are still forgiven.

-Fortunately, for all that trust Christ for salvation, God's Word says something different:
+Fortunately, for all that trust Christ for salvation, God's Word says something differently: